-The Heritage Park Senior Services Cent er (HPSSC) is a p ublic nonprofit corporation created by the Minneapolis Public Housing Authority (MPHA) on September 17, 2010.
-The primary purpose of the HPSSC is to provide a fully-accessib le multi-purpose senior community center, which will include a health clinic, a fitness center to support health and wellness, an adult day program, office space and programm ing space for social service providers, as well as a large multi-purpose gathering space to engage seniors in a variety of social activities.
+The Heritage Park Senior Services Center (HPSSC) is a public nonprofit corporation created by the Minneapolis Public Housing Authority (MPHA) on September 17, 2010.
+The primary purpose of the HPSSC is to provide a fully-accessible multi-purpose senior community center, which will include a health clinic, a fitness center to support health and wellness, an adult day program, office space and programming space for social service providers, as well as a large multi-purpose gathering space to engage seniors in a variety of social activities.

-The HPSSC is governed by a ten-mem ber Board of Directors, which consists of those persons serving as m embers of the Boar d of Commissioners of the MPHA and the Executive Director of the MPHA.
+The HPSSC is governed by a ten-member Board of Directors, which consists of those persons serving as members of the Board of Commissioners of the MPHA and the Executive Director of the MPHA.
 The HPSSC Board is organized with a chair and a president.
 The chair is the person who serves as the Chair of the Board of Commissioners of the MPHA, and the president is the person who serves as the Executive Director of the MPHA.

-The HPSSC is a blended component unit of the MPHA and is included in the MPHA's annual financial report for the year ended December 31, 2010.
+The HPSSC is a blended component unit of the MPHA and is included in the MPHA's annual financial report for the year ended December 31, 2011.

-Since its inception through December 31, 2010, the HPSSC started the process of building the multi-purpose senior community center.
-As such, there were no operating activities, but rather \$4.34 million in construction costs which were recorded in the construction in progress account.
+During the year ended December 31, 2011, the HPSSC was nearing completion of the multi-purpose senior community center.
+As such, there were very little operating activities, but rather \$10.6 million in construction costs which were recorded in the construction in progress account.